decentraland/sdk/docs/static-entities.md

 - `RootEntity = 0` it is the root of the scene
   - The `SceneInformation` component (READ ONLY) of the root entity has the scene metadata (scene.json), the content mappings and the scene id
-  - The `ForeginEntitiesFrom { names: string[] }` component is set from the scene itself and it is used to signal the renderer about Foregin entity replication policies
+  - The `ForeignEntitiesFrom { names: string[] }` component is set from the scene itself and it is used to signal the renderer about Foreign entity replication policies
-  - The `ForeginEntitiesReservation { name: string, from: Entity, to: Entity }` component is used to signal the renderer (or other actors) that this scene CAN share its entities as ForeginEntities.
+  - The `ForeignEntitiesReservation { name: string, from: Entity, to: Entity }` component is used to signal the renderer (or other actors) that this scene CAN share its entities as ForeignEntities.
   - The `LoadingState { status = LOADING/RUNNING/PAUSED }` component is set by the renderer
   - The `CommsState` component is set by kernel and used to query information about the current Comms connection (including realm)